eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 without human oversight.

-(Q)EAA issuance requirements, mDL attribute schema and Trust Infrastructure details are further detailed in Chapter 6 and Annex 07.
+(Q)EAA issuance requirements, mDL attribute schema and Trust Infrastructure details are further detailed in Chapter 6 and Annex A.7.

 ### 3.3 Other use cases
 In subsequent versions of this document, the following use cases will be detailed as service blueprints:

 #### Health
 Easy access to health data is crucial in both national and cross-border contexts.
-EUDI Wallet may enable access to patient summary, ePrescriptions, etc.
+An EUDI Wallet Instance MAY enable access to patient summary, ePrescriptions, etc.

 #### Educational credentials and professional qualifications

-Providing documents for qualification recognition procedures can be costly and time-consuming for end Users, companies and employers, education and training providers, and other academic institutions.
+Providing documents for qualification recognition procedures can be costly and time-consuming for end Users, Relying Parties such as companies and employers, and (Q)EAA providers such as education and training providers or other academic institutions.
 For example, digital diploma attestations could be presented cross-border in a verifiable, trusted, and consumable format to another education or training institution or a prospective employer.
-The EUDI Wallet may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner.
+An EUDI Wallet Instance may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner.

 #### Digital Finance

-The EUDI Wallet shall facilitate complying with strong customer authentication requirements.
+The EUDI Wallet Solutions SHALL facilitate complying with strong customer authentication requirements.
 In line with the Commission’s Retail Payments Strategy[^9], the use case would be developed in close coordination with Member States’ advisory groups on retail payments and the finance industry.

 #### Digital Travel Credential